-- (1) The compliance of contract awards and implementation with climate-responsive specifications of tenders and contracts is verified. - (2) An operational system is in place for ensuring the compliance of emergency procedures used in case of climate-induced disasters. - (3) Procurement operations related to climate-induced disasters are compliant with emergency procedures. - (4) Procurement databases or records capture specific information on climate-responsive procurement and include emergency procurement. - (5) Procurement databases or records are complete and accurate.
+- (I) The compliance of contract awards and implementation with climate-responsive specifications of tenders and contracts is verified. - (2) An operational system is in place for ensuring the compliance of emergency procedures used in case of climate-induced disasters. - (3) Procurement operations related to climate-induced disasters were compliant with emergency procedures. - (4) Procurement databases or records capture specific information on climate-responsive procurement and include emergency procurement. - (5) Procurement databases or records are complete and accurate.

-SCORE MINIMUM REQUIREMENTS FOR SCORES

-Every key element is met.

-A For (1), it is required that contract awards and implementation are compliant with climate- responsive specifications of tenders and contracts.

-Every key element is met, except (3).

-В For (5) it suffices that the completeness and accuracy of procurement databases or records are verified.

-С Elements (1), (2) and (4) are met.
+SCORE MINIMUM REQUIREMENTS FOR SCORES A Every key element is met.
+For (1), it is required that contract awards and implementation are compliant with climate-responsive specifications of tenders and contracts. В Every key element is met, except (3).
+For (5) it suffices that the completeness and accuracy of procurement databases or records are verified. С Elements (1), (2) and (4) are met.
 D Performance is less than required for a C score.

-COVERAGE Central government

-TIME PERIOD Last completed fiscal year
+COVERAGE Central government TIME PERIOD Last completed fiscal year DATA REQUIREMENTS Procurement databases or records External or internal audit reports on procurement Post emergency compliance reports Climate-responsive criteria are included.

-DATA REQUIREMENTS

 DATA SOURCES MoF, procurement agency, or entities where the procurement monitoring has been centralized.
-In decentralized systems, see the five CG units with the highest value of procurement Corroborations from climate advocacy group, civil society or business associations (e.g., chambers of commerce)
+In decentralized systems, see the five CG units with the highest value of procurement

+Corroborations from climate advocacy group, civil society or business associations (e.g., chambers of commerce)

-RELATED PEFA 2016 INDICATOR/ DIMENSION PI-24.
+RELATED PEFA 2016 PI-24.
 Procurement

+INDICATOR/ DIMENSION ISION

 - 8:3.1.
 Dimension CRPFM-8.3. measures the extent to which climate-responsive operations are monitored.
 The dimension assesses both the existence of a system ensuring that climate-sensitive requirements are fulfilled by suppliers and that delivered goods and services meet the contract criteria is assessed, and the level of compliance.
 Similarly, emergency procedures have to comply with their own set of rules.
-Systems of monitoring, through databases or records, must provide specific information related to the climate-related specificities of the contracts. - 8:3.2.
+System of monitoring, through databases or records, must provide specific information related to the climate-related specificities of the contracts. - 8:3.2.
 This dimension covers climate-induced disasters.
 An example focusing on emergency procurement arising from climate-induces disaster is presented in Box 29.
 When a country is not prone to such disasters as explained in the country climate profile, requirements assessing emergency procedures are not applicable. - 8:3.3.
 The same sample as defined in CRPFM-8.2. may be used.